 What is a quality sound?
 I would say this is an accurate description: A great classical guitar must have a presence or character of sound that draws the listener into it’s beauty - the kind of tone that makes the listener take notice, and want to hear more.
 Further - A fine concert guitar must have balance of register, a strong fundamental, good separation, clarity, some overtone activity, and enough power and projection for the concert hall.

 2) Better Volume, Playability and Dynamics, and a more even Register

 Greater volume is self explanatory.
 By Dynamics I'm referring to how well the guitar responds to both gentle and aggressive right hand techniques.
 Better playability - they deliver more Volume with less effort on the part of the player.
 This has obvious advantages for anyone, whether student or professional.

 The classical guitar world is conservative by nature, and change happens very slowly.
-But in my nearly 20 year career as a guitar maker I've learned that musicians are very accepting of innovative designs which help them excel as artists.
+But in my 20 year career as a guitar maker I've learned that musicians are very accepting of innovative designs which help them excel as artists.
 Most players do not have the same prejudices about how a guitar should or should not be made, like luthiers often have.
 They just want the right musical tool.